| The

 World War.
 The Air Force had elite parachute regiments, but

-these units released very few of their officers and, most
+these units released very few of their officers or, most

 importantly, non-commissioned officers.
 Lacking this backbone,